AWS for Industries

 Michael Wallner

-Michael Wallner is a Senior Consultant Data & AI with AWS Professional Services and is passionate about enabling customers on their journey to become data-driven and AWSome in the AWS cloud.
-On top, he likes thinking big with customers to innovate and invent new ideas for them.
+Michael Wallner is a Sr. Customer Delivery Architect with AWS Professional Services focused on manufacturing customers and is passionate about the semiconductor industry.
+On top, he likes thinking big with customers to innovate and invent new ideas with them to transform their business.

 Dennis Winter